tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Their results show that people with some pathological personality types, such as those considered neurotic and impulsive, had more mates and even more children than average, suggesting that such traits are not being weeded out by natural selection and actually may confer an evolutionary advantage

-- there may be some biases in participants self-reports of relationship
+- there may be some biases in participants’ self-reports of relationship

 ___